Advanced Analytics Holds the Key to Achieve the Triple Aim and Survive Value-based Purchasing

 Survival Software of the Future: Advanced Analytics

-Advanced clinical analytics solutions are the survival software of the near future.
-For the most part, however, healthcare organizations have made only minor investments in an advanced analytic software—though this trend is changing rapidly.
+Advanced analytics solutions are the survival software of the near future.
+For the most part, however, healthcare organizations have made only minor investments in this infrastructure—though this trend is changing rapidly.

 Luckily, commercial solutions are now available that enable organizations to adopt advanced analytics without creating their own platform from the ground up.
-Many organizations—like North Memorial Health Care, Texas Children’s Hospital and Indiana University Health—are leveraging such products to quickly establish a complete framework for advanced analytics.
+These solutions include the Health Catalyst® Data Operating System (DOS™), which combines the features of data warehousing, clinical data repositories, and health information exchanges in a single, vendor-agnostic, common-sense technology platform.
+Many organizations—like Texas Children’s Hospital, Acuitas Health, and Allina Health—are leveraging such products to quickly establish a complete framework for advanced analytics.

 These organizations are already: